Description

 Using this definition on our asset we see for example:

-• The annual performance (CAGR) over 5 years of Max Sharpe Portfolio is 13.7%, which is lower, thus worse compared to the benchmark SPY (16.2%) in the same period.
+• Looking at the compounded annual growth rate (CAGR) of 13.6% in the last 5 years of Max Sharpe Portfolio, we see it is relatively lower, thus worse in comparison to the benchmark SPY (16%)

 Volatility: